jdferreira/data-processing-book/en/module2.md

 7. Open the CSV file in Excel.

 8. Make sure you keep a copy of the files, so you can use them afterwards.
-For example, send it to you by email or upload it to Dropbox.
+For example, send them to you by email or upload them to Dropbox.